12 Animals That Go Through Metamorphosis

 Photo by katarzynaa93 on Pixabay

-Grasshopper is first on our list of animals that go through metamorphosis.
-Its species number between 11,000 and 12,000, according to estimates.
+The grasshopper is first on our list of animals that undergo metamorphosis.
+According to estimates, its species number between 11,000 and 12,000.

 Grasshoppers transition through many nymphal phases.
 The baby grasshopper hatches as an adult, and its exterior skeleton changes as it grows.